ufal/UMR/doc/entities.md

 A large class with 6 types: `family`, `clan`, `ethnic-group`, `regional-group`, `religious-group`, `organization`.
 The common characteristic of all six is that they denote groups of people.
-In the case of `organization`, it also has a common property, set of activities, and usually also some kind of legal existence; this may also true to some extent about families and even clans, but typically not about the other types of groups.
+In the case of `organization`, it also has a common property, set of activities, and usually also some kind of legal existence; this may be also true to some extent about families and even clans, but typically not about the other types of groups.
 More importantly, an organization typically has a name that refers to the organization as a single entity _(IBM)_, while an ethnic group is often denoted by a plural form of a name that labels one member of the group _(Baskové,_ the plural of _Bask_